-This project is designed to educate students and practitioners to the advantages of utilizing technology for teledentistry consultations and to develop an interprofessional workforce to better serve the oral health needs of rural Nebraskans.
-We provide training for the equipment at the 7 sites, and are available to guide users through the procedures for requesting and implementing a consultation.
-Learn more about this equipment and watch a demonstration of a teledentistry consultation.
+Teledentistry brings technology to healthcare professionals and provides a dimension of public health not previously available in Nebraska.
+Working in partnership with the Nebraska Statewide Telehealth Network, the COD initiated a project to educate students and practitioners about the advantages of using technology for teledentistry consultations and to develop an interprofessional workforce to better serve the oral health needs of rural Nebraskans.
+The COD provides teledentistry training to guide users through the procedures for requesting and conducting a teledentistry consultation.

 For Medicaid eligible patients, teledentistry services are covered by the Nebraska Medicaid program.
 The UNMC COD was the first teledentistry provider approved by the State of Nebraska and is eligible to bill Medicaid for teledentistry services as well as transmission line time.

 For more information regarding teledentistry consultations or to schedule a consultation, please contact Ms. Ashley Merritt at 402-472-1116 or firstname.lastname@example.org